-At this stage we don't have any organised trips to Monaco.
+At this stage we don't have any organized trips to Monaco.
 That said, Intrepid can create tailor-made tours to many destinations, including Monaco.
-Our fully customised trips still offer the same small group experiences with local leaders, but made just the way you want it.
+Our fully customized trips still offer the same small group experiences with local leaders, but made just the way you want it.
 Simply fill out your details below and one of our travel specialists will be in touch.

 Monaco conjures up images of princesses, high rollers and fast cars.
 And while this does seem like the land of the impossibly beautiful, its beauty is more than skin deep.
 Discover intricate cave networks, promenade along cliff tops and sip café au laits in centuries-old cafes.
 If you’ve ever wanted to know what a fairytale feels like, this is it.

 |Electricity:||Type C (European 2-pin) Type E (French 2-pin, female earth)|

 Monaco basks in all that’s good about the Mediterranean.
 Hot summers are tempered by cool sea breezes and winters rarely get too cold.
 Plus you can enjoy sparkling sunshine year round with an average of only 60 rain days.

 Set on a small, but hilly ribbon of coast in France, Monaco is Europe’s second smallest independent state (after the Vatican).
 Beautiful buildings and perfect streets clamber up the hillside and down along the coast in a natural amphitheatre - it’s as if Monaco’s natural beauty is on show.
 Italy is just a few kilometres away.